carlos815/portfolio-blog/content/blog/blog/en/learning-to-love-angular/index.md

 At the end of the day, I have learned to use Angular to the best of my abilities, but until they fix the HMR, I’ll be a React STAN.

-If you disagree with me, pls leave a comment.
-I’ve integrated a cool comment solution to my blog using Github, but no one has used it yet. 🤣
+If you agree or disagree with me, pls leave a comment.
+I’ve integrated a cool comment solution to my blog using GitHub issues, but no one has used it yet.
+I just want to know if it works.